 As previously mentioned, you can replace the built-in ROMs with your own ROMs, but because of the emulator's current architecture your custom ROMs must obey all of the entry point constraints noted above (both to enable compatibility with KIM-1 application programs, and to make sure that ROM traps do not fail or the emulator may trap routines falsely or (worse) place the PC at the wrong instruction).
 Be careful with the length of your code as well: if the length of your ROM file(s) cause them to expand into KIM RAM above $2000 (real C64 location $6000), then they may not properly be write-protected because the emulator does not know they are supposed to be "ROM," and if you really go overboard and cause them to expand beyond $3fff (real C64 location $7fff), then you will corrupt the emulator, be forced to coldstart, and lose your work!
 To replace 6530-002, your code should be 1K in length and have a starting address of $5800 (assembled with * = $1800); to replace 6530-003 (the master ROM), your code should be 1K at length, must have valid NMI, IRQ and RESET vectors in the last six bytes!, and have a starting address of $5c00 (assembled with * = $1c00).

 Unfortunately, the emulator cannot do this sort of trapping for arbitrary programs in general.
-Programs that depend on the interval timer may not work at all (although some programs used the LSB at $1704 as a cheap source of 'random' numbers, and in this version this shameless practise is supported [weakly] by simply copying the LSB of the C64's jiffy clock there on each emulated instruction execution).
-Programs that use a delay loop based on a certain number of processor cycles will run on the KIMplement, but the delay loop will be considerably longer in real time.
+A program that uses the 1024usec interval timer will usually work correctly and approximately real-time, but programs trying to use the faster timers will run much slower, and a program waiting for an IRQ may not run at all.
+Similarly, programs that use a delay loop based on a certain number of processor cycles will run on the KIMplement, but the delay loop will be considerably longer in real time.
 (This is the reverse of compatibility problems with the CMD SCPU, where a program that assumed the speed of the 64 was fixed ran too fast instead.)
-For such programs, the delay loop will have to be recalibrated, or the program rewritten to wait for a keypress or some other external signal.
-Eventually these routines might be rewritten for the interval timers when this support is added.
+For such programs, the delay loop will have to be recalibrated or written to use the existing interval timer facility, or the program rewritten to wait for a keypress or some other external signal.

-emulated SCANDS trap (enabled by default) leaves the LEDs on after
+SCANDS trap leaves the LED sprites on after

-setting up the display for a smoother-looking appearance,
+setting up the display for a smooth appearance, and is also faster since

-enable ROM SCANDS to use the old version, but have your headache medicine
+toggle menu and enable ROM SCANDS to use the old version, but although

 Okay, now the goodies.

-If you're lazy and don't want to download and run these .sdas or can't be bothered to figure out Star Commander, or just want to emulate the emulator because you're uncool, you can download all of these together in a .gzipped .d64 which can be turned into a real 1541 disk using Pasi Ojala's gunzip.c64.
-However, please, please, PLEASE read the instructions below anyway. kim2d64.d64.gz (20K)
+If you're lazy and don't want to download and run these .sdas, you can download everything together in a gzipped .d64 which can be turned into a real 1541 disk using Pasi Ojala's gunzip.c64.
+However, please, please, PLEASE read the instructions below anyway. kim2d64.d64.gz (22K)

 Here's the changelog:

-By the way, these programs have not been modified in any way other than to add a starting address, and will work on a real KIM (with the starting address removed) too.
+By the way, except where otherwise stated, these programs have not been modified in any way other than to add a starting address and will work on a real KIM (with the starting address removed) too.
 You should load them as "K"IMplement format, not as raw binaries.

 This version is virgin and needs a bit of setup to get running.
 Here's how: